 Elegantly display your transparencies or efficiently scan all of your film in all it's analog glory!
 Now compatible with panorama formats, such as XPan, Widelux or 6x12cm, and large format 4x5" film!
-The maximum brightness has more than DOUBLED with a 3-stage power switch (25%,50%,100%).
+The maximum brightness has more than Doubled with a 3-stage power switch (25%,50%,100%).

 The Sunray Box III is the perfect starting point for high quality film scanning at home!
 To begin scanning your film with your digital camera you need 3 essential things: A macro lens, flat film, and a great light source!
 With a full spectrum, daylight strength light source and multi-format film holders, all you need is to mount your camera above your illuminated film and you are ready to go!
-No need for a dedicated film scanner, with 35mm and 120 film holders you can easily digitize your precious film photographs in high resolution at faster speeds at home!
+No need for a dedicated film scanner, with 35mm, 120, and 4x5 film holders you can easily digitize your precious film photographs in high resolution at faster speeds at home!

 - LED light box handcrafted out of bamboo

 - 135 film holder for 35mm, XPan film and slide mounts

 - 120 film holder for 6x6-6x12cm film and medium format slide mounts (available ONLY in "135+120" or "135+120+4x5" product variant)

 - 4x5 film holder for large format negatives and transparencies (available ONLY in "135+120+4x5" product variant)